sbraicu/calisti_lab/01-gettingstarted.md

 •	Deploy a demo application in the service mesh

-•	Observe and monitor traffic across various microservices of the demo application
+•	Observe, monitor and manage traffic across various microservices

 •	Debug and troubleshoot issues in your service

+•	Configure an ingress proxy for a custom service

 ## Create a 3 node cluster
 To setup the k8s cluster execute the following in the terminal.